flashinfer-ai/flashinfer/docs/tutorials/kv_layout.rst

 :meth:`flashinfer.page.append_paged_kv_cache` can append a batch of keys/values (stored as ragged tensors) to the paged KV-Cache
 (the pages for these appended keys/values must be allocated prior to calling this API).

-:class:`BatchDecodeWithPagedKVCacheWrapper` and :class:`BatchPrefillWithPagedKVCacheWrapper` implements the decode attention and prefill/append attention between queries stored in ragged tensors and keys/values stored in paged KV-Cache.
+:class:`flashinfer.decode.BatchDecodeWithPagedKVCacheWrapper` and :class:`flashinfer.prefill.BatchPrefillWithPagedKVCacheWrapper` implements the decode attention and prefill/append attention between queries stored in ragged tensors and keys/values stored in paged KV-Cache.

 FAQ